90ssaballa/edge-of-wander-event/README.md

 </ul>

 I tried to make it a simple, responsive, and mobile-friendly event page.
 But with the current knowledge I had, I've ran into many challenges and obstacles. 😦
 😓 Challenges: There's a lot I didn't know and have yet to learn.
 Building the page from "scratch" was very challenging but I was learning as I was building it which felt amazing!
-The idea was simple but as simple as to say it was really hard to actually do it.
-I began to learn and understand more of the many concepts such as HTML semantic elements, centering the div, use of flexbox, and accessibility.
-I also had struggled a lot with using Javascript.
-It wasn't easy to understand when I was learning but during the process of building this page helped me to make sense how to declare a function and stru
+The idea was simple but as simple as it is to say it was actually really hard.
+It was challenging to design the page but with some of my knowledge with CSS I made the

+Working on this project, I began to learn and understand more of the many concepts such as HTML semantic elements, centering the div, use of flexbox, and accessibility.
+I also learned how to document

+I also struggled a lot with Javascript.
+I
+put comments in your html and CSS stylesheet so that it’s very readable

 💻 Resources: There's a lot of great resources online that helped me build the event page.
 I utilized the google search and YouTube quite a LOT.
 Among those resources that greatly helped me were W3schools, stackoverflow, some blod great blog posts!
 I also got feedback and additional resources from awesome people I met in the ZTM and Scrimba discord communities.